splcoder/MultiplePrecisionReals/README.md

-This is an example of a MPFR implementation in Java using JNI and the mpreal class: https://github.com/advanpix/mpreal
+This is an example of an implementation for the MPFR library in Java through the use of JNI and the mpreal class: https://github.com/advanpix/mpreal

 IMPORTANT: no test have been done yet.
 Use it at your own risk.